 - One of Alcatraz’s most famous inmates was Al Capone.

-NOTE: A less common practice is to add only an apostrophe to form the possessive of singular nouns ending in an s- or eez- sound, especially if it would create an awkward pronunciation of the word.
-Follow your school’s or institution’s style guide and be sure to be consistent throughout your writing.
+NOTE: A less common practice is to add only an apostrophe to form the possessive of singular nouns ending in an “s” or “eez” sound, especially if adding ‘s would create an awkward pronunciation of the word.
+Follow the style guide of your school or workplace and be consistent throughout your writing.

-- We fill all of our pets’ water bowls with fresh water every day.
+- Fill your pets’ water bowls with fresh water every day.

-- Nurses administer pain medicine to relieve their patients’ discomfort.
+- Doctors use medicine to relieve their patients’ pain.

 - I received an invitation to the Johnsons’ family reunion.

-- My mother-in-law’s lemon meringue pie is the best I’ve ever tasted.
+- My mother-in-law’s lemon pie is the best I’ve ever had.

-- An editor-in-chief’s job is to make sure deadlines are met.
+- The editor-in-chief’s job is to make sure deadlines are met.

-- Anne and John’s dog is a beautiful Rottweiler.
+- Anne and John’s dog is a Rottweiler.

-- Bill and Dottie’s daughter had a baby girl named Nora.
+- Bill and Dottie’s daughter had a baby named Nora.

-- Mike’s and Mary’s cars were both stolen yesterday.
+- Mike’s and Mary’s cars were stolen last night.

 - Ours is the house on the corner. (not our’s).